 One very important aspect in finding the best schools for broadcasting is to decide what exactly about broadcasting appeals to you.
 Are you interested in television?
 Radio?
 Broadcasting via the internet?
 What exactly do you plan to do in the field?
 There are multiple roles both in front of the camera/microphone and behind the scenes that require very different skill sets, such as reporter, cameraman, producer, editor, writer, and many more.
 Each of these jobs can even vary wildly depending on the medium (radio, television, film, and web), the location, and the workplace.
 The more specifically international students know what they want to do within broadcasting, the more they can narrow their search to the specific schools and programs that offer that area of study.

-One of the best ways that top broadcasting schools in the US expose international students to all these areas is through school radio and television stations.
-Since these stations exist for the purpose of giving their student workers experience and not actually for generating profit, smaller schools without the student body to warrant a separate radio or television station may still have one.
+One of the best ways that top broadcasting schools in the US offer real-world experience to their students is through school radio and television stations.
 However, the facilities, equipment, and experienced staff required to run such stations is expensive.
 Because of this, the presence of radio or television stations at a school is not only an opportunity for that school's students, but also a sign of that school's commitment to its broadcasting program.

 International students should also be aware that some of the best schools for broadcasting are not just those offering a conventional 2- or 4-year college experience.
 Especially if you're looking to streamline your broadcasting education without the other varied requirements common to a traditional university or college experience, consider a more specialized program just focusing on broadcasting.